Road to the Future

 Gradually, Then Suddenly

-As investors in innovative growth companies that are disrupting the status quo and creating the future, we need to prepare for the day when gradually turns to suddenly.
+As investors in innovative growth companies that are disrupting the status quo and attempting to create the future, we need to prepare for the day when gradually turns into suddenly.
 We have seen it happen myriad times throughout the past 100 years.
 It’s a bit of a variation on Moore’s Law, in fact.
 In the 90s, some people had cellphones.
 Today, we can’t live without them.
-The same pattern repeated with the internet, cloud computing, online shopping, and food delivery, and are now seeing it in the growing adoption of EVs.
-The ability to recognize the inflection point between nice to have and must have is critical in building portfolios that will enable long-term wealth creation for our clients.
+The same pattern repeated with the internet, cloud computing, online shopping, and food delivery, and we are now seeing it in the growing adoption of EVs.
+We believe the ability to recognize the inflection point between nice-to-have and must-have is critical in building portfolios that will enable long-term wealth creation for our clients.

-Today, we view electrification, or the shift from vehicles with internal combustion engines (ICEs) to those powered by batteries, as one of the most important secular trends of the next decade.
-In fact, we expect that 40 percent of new cars produced globally will be electric by 2030 versus about eight percent in 2021.
-China, the European Union, the United States are expected to lead this growth.
+Today, we view electrification, the process of replacing technologies that use fossil fuels with those that use electricity as their source of energy, as one of the most important secular trends of the next decade.
+In fact, we expect that 40 percent of new cars produced globally will be electric by 2030 versus about 14 percent in 2022.
+China, the European Union, and the United States are expected to lead this growth.

 This disruptive transformation has spurred a race for innovative technologies that make cars increasingly environmentally friendly, safe, and connected.
 That shift, which is basically substituting electricity for gasoline and oil, is already producing myriad opportunities for potential wealth creation by select businesses that are taking part in this transportation revolution.